AntonOnyshch/bilateral-filter-wasm/README.md

 # Description

-`Rust version of the filter has size ~17KB.
+`Rust to WASM version of the filter has size ~17KB.
 The same version on WASM has size ~750B.`

 This repo contains *two* versions of *.wasm.
 First is regular filter with size ~750B